Back to Basics: Shopping for Settlement Service Providers (Part 1)

 Of course, in the real world credit unions and other financial institutions have to deal with the TILA-RESPA Integrated Disclosure (TRID).
 The NAFCU compliance team frequently gets questions regarding TRID, so let’s examine one aspect of it – the provisions relating to the loan estimate and whether or not a member is afforded the ability to “shop” for a settlement service.

-Section 1026.19(e) provides the requirements for the loan estimate, which must be delivered or mailed to the member no later than 3 business days after receiving the mortgage application.
+Section 1026.19(e) of Regulation Z provides the requirements for the loan estimate, which must be delivered or mailed to the member no later than 3 business days after receiving the mortgage application.
 Section 1026.19(e)(1)(vi)(B) requires the credit union to disclose the services for which the member is permitted to shop in the loan estimate.

 Determining whether the member is permitted to shop for the settlement service will determine the portion of the loan estimate form in which the estimated charges should appear.
 As illustrated in the CFPB’s Loan Estimate Explainer (which includes a sample loan estimate form), the services for which the member is not permitted to shop should be included in section B, whereas the services for which the member is permitted to shop should be included in section C of the loan estimate.